 Multani Mitti

 Fuller's earth is a term for various clays used as an absorbent, filter, or bleaching agent.
-Products labeled fuller's earth typically consist of palygorskite (attapulgite) or bentonite.[1]
+Products labeled fuller's earth typically consist of palygorskite (also known as attapulgite) or bentonite.[1]
 Primary modern uses include as absorbents for oil, grease, and animal waste (cat litter), and as a carrier for pesticides and fertilizers.
 Minor uses include filtering, clarifying, and decolorizing;[1][2] as an active and inactive ingredient in beauty products; and as a filler in paint, plaster, adhesives, and pharmaceuticals.[1]
 It also has a number of uses in the film industry and on stage.

-The English name reflects the historic use of the material for fulling (cleaning and shrinking) wool, by textile workers known as fullers.[1][2][3]
+The English name reflects the historical use of the material for fulling (cleaning and shrinking) wool, by textile workers known as fullers.[1][2][3]
 In past centuries, fullers kneaded fuller's earth and water into woollen cloth to absorb lanolin, oils, and other greasy impurities as part of the cloth finishing process.

 The original spelling was without an apostrophe, but the apostrophe became more common in the 19th century, both before or after the s.
 Fuller's earth is the most common spelling today, but both fullers earth and fullers' earth remain in wide use.[4]